Grading Groups#

 weighted average of their score in each group.
 Grading groups are defined in

-To motivate the discussion, let’s consider an example.
-Let’s say we have a class with four types of assignments: homeworks, labs, quizzes, and an exam.
+For example, let’s say we have a class with four types of assignments: homeworks, labs, quizzes, and an exam.
 The grading scheme is as follows:

 Homeworks are worth 25% of the overall grade.
-Each homework is weight according to the number of points possible: 20% for Homework 01, 30% for Homework 02, and 50% for Homework 03.
+Each homework is weighted according to the number of points possible: 20% for Homework 01, 30% for Homework 02, and 50% for Homework 03.

 Labs are worth 25% of the overall grade.
 Each of the three labs is worth 1/3 of the lab grade.